eqrakhattak/eqrakhattak/README.md

 <br>

-My name is Eqra Khattak I live in Pakistan.
+My name is Eqra Khattak.
+I live in Attock, Pakistan.
 I am an artist, book lover, seasons binge watcher and a damn nerd.
 I'm a software engineer with a passion for building beautiful user experiences and solving challenging problems.
 I'm a supporter of BlackLivesMatter, LGBTQIA+, people of color, women in tech, people with disabilities, and other marginalized groups.

 <!-- <details>
   <summary>Quotes about me that people who I have worked with have said about me...</summary>